elkrien/RebornOS-rice/README.md

    GRUB_THEME="/usr/share/grub/themes/Grub-theme-3/theme.txt"
    ```

-4. Optional - if You have problems with automatic resolution of grub change line (modify `1920x1080` to your's screen resolution):
+4. Optional - if You have problems with automatic resolution of grub uncomment and change following line (modify `1920x1080` to your's screen resolution):

    ```shell
    GRUB_GFXMODE=1920x1080